GSA-TTS/identity-dev-docs/_pages/production.md

 -   [Approved agency logo]({{site.baseurl}}/design-guidelines/#agency-logo-guidelines) for your app

-When you have the components required, follow these steps to create your production configuration app:
+**When you have the components required, follow these steps to create your production configuration app:**

 1. [Create a new app on the](https://dashboard.int.identitysandbox.gov/) Login.gov Partner Dashboard.
 Select “Apps” from the top right menu, then select the “Create a new test app” button.

-2. Enter the name of the app as it appears in your IAA in the "App Name" field - Do NOT use environment names such as "Prod" or "Production".
+2. Enter the name of the app **as it appears in your IAA** in the "App Name" field - Do NOT use environment names such as "Prod" or "Production".

-3. Enter the name of the app as it should appear to users in the "Friendly Name" field. **This is the app name a user will see when logging in.**
+3. Enter the name of the app **as it should appear to users** in the "Friendly Name" field. **This is the app name a user will see when logging in.**

 4. Next, choose an agency team for the app from the drop down menu

 5. Select the authentication protocol that will be used by the service provider.

-6. Choose the level of service and default Authentication Assurance Level (AAL) from the drop down menus and select the correct attribute bundle.
+6. Choose the level of service and default Authentication Assurance Level (AAL) field from the drop down menus and select the correct attribute bundle.

-7. Enter the issuer, a unique string to identify the app in the Identity Provider (IdP)
+7. Enter the issuer, a unique string to identify the app in the Identity Provider (IdP).

 8. Upload your logo and public certificate file using the "Choose a file" buttons.
 Note: the public certificate file may not be required if you are using the OIDC PKCE flow.